elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

 ---

-### What is the difference between a high- and low-level language?
+### What is the difference between a high-level and low-level programming language?

 <details>
   <summary>